NukaSoft

 Design Principles

 2. Self-enforcing.
 The agent reads its own protocol.
-No human has to remember to invoke it.
+No human has to remember anything.

 3. Asynchronous.
 Sessions don’t overlap.
-One ends, the other starts later.
 The handoff file bridges the gap.

-4. Transport-agnostic.
-Git is the default, but the pattern works with any sync mechanism (iCloud, SFTP, Syncthing, etc.).
+5. Transport-agnostic.
+Git is the default, but the pattern works with any sync mechanism.

 Etymology

-The term “meat puppet” refers to the human operator who previously served as the manual message relay between AI sessions – reading output on one machine, walking to another, and re-typing it.
-The protocol was named on March 22, 2026 – the 62nd birthday of its architect, Pierre Hulsebus.
+“Meat puppet” refers to the human operator who previously served as the manual message relay between AI sessions — reading output on one machine, walking to another, re-typing it.
+The protocol was named on March 22, 2026 — the 62nd birthday of its architect, Pierre Hulsebus.

 License